10 Fundamental Cricket Skills You Should Know – Cricket Basics

 Balance is important for a batsman as they need to be in a good position in order to transfer their weight through the ball.
 Fielders also need to be poised so they can move quickly in either direction when the ball is struck.

 Ideally, the head should be above the ball when it is struck.
-Obviously, this isn’t going to be possible for deliveries that are outside of either off or leg stump but the head should still move towards the ball.
+Obviously, this isn’t going to be possible for deliveries that are a considerable way outside of either off or leg stump but the head should still move towards the ball.
 Once again, this is a technique that can be practised over and over again in the nets.

 8. Strength and Flexibility